gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter2.md

   		]
 	}

-Everybody likes a bit of Bootstrap so let's start with that package (I use the SASS port and quite frankly so should you):
+Everybody likes a bit of Bootstrap so let's start with that package :

-	bower install bootstrap-sass-official --save
+	bower install bootstrap --save

 The `--save` flag at the end of the command means that the dependecy will be added to our bower.jon file.
 We are doing this because we do not want to check in any external dependencies into our repository.
 Instead at build/CI time we'll restore these using bower.